 Don’t forget the gloves and boots too!

-A Simple Design for Raised Beds with Railway Sleepers
+A Simple Design for Raised Sleeper Beds

 Our design is about as simple as you can get; we will cut one sleeper in half and use the halves as each of the ends, and each side will be a full length sleeper.
 We have placed the sleepers side up to create greater height.
 Then we place another layer of sleepers on top of this: